marttop/Babel/README.md

 # Babel

-The project consists in a client/server architecture voice over IP application, similar to Skype or TeamSpeak
+The project consists of a voice over IP application of client/server architecture, similar to Skype or TeamSpeak.
 The project is OS independent.
-It compiles and runs in a similar manner on Unix system and
+It compiles and runs in a similar manner on Unix systems and Windows systems.
-Windows systems.

-The Babel project aims to create an SIP-like Voice Over IP (VOIP) protocol.
+The Babel project aims to create a SIP-like Voice Over IP (VOIP) protocol.
 It MUST be usable over the Internet (no multicast or anything LAN specific).

 The protocol is a client/server protocol but voice transport is client to client (UDP)